600 South Fourth Street, Stoughton WI (608) 873-3379 [email protected]

 Utility Fees

 The Public Service Commission of Wisconsin has authorized the following fees for new distributed generation interconnections, including solar installations.
-These fees are standardized and applicable throughout the state of Wisconsin, as set forth in
+These fees are standardized and applicable throughout the state of Wisconsin, as set forth in Wisconsin Administrative Code PSC 119.08.

 Export Capacity